joseph-jja/grunt-jsmeter/README.md

 #### options.dest
 Type: `String`
+Default value: `'log'`

+A string value that is used to identify the location output.
+The default is log, but if the console render is used then this does nothing.

+#### options.engine
+Type: `String`
 Default value: `'console'`

-A string value that is used to identify the renderer or output.
+A string value that is used to identify the engine to render the output.
 The default is console.
-If this is set to anything other than console, then it is assumed to be a log directory.
+Alternative renders available are LogRender.

 ### Usage Examples